oregonlooney/UO-RE-OpenAI-ConversationScript/README.md

 ## Introduction

-This project represents an integration of OpenAI's GPT-3 with Ultima Online, a classic 2D isometric RPG.
+This project represents an integration of OpenAI's API with Ultima Online, a classic 2D isometric RPG.
 It forms the base code for an AI-powered conversation agent that interacts with players within the game.

 ## Purpose

 The primary goal of creating this agent was to experiment with Generative AI NPC agents, exploring the possibilities of enhancing game interaction through cutting-edge AI technology.
 By embedding an AI-driven character within Ultima Online, players can engage in more immersive and dynamic conversations.

+## Instructions

+Add the script to the Razor Enhanced Script menu and add your own OpenAI API key, player names, and keywords.

 ## Technical Details